Suspension - Definition, Examples, Types, Properties, FAQs

 3. Simple physical separation methods, such as filtration, cannot separate solution particles.

-Types of true solution
+Types of true solutions

 Colloid(definition)

 A colloid is a heterogeneous mixture in which particles are evenly distributed throughout the fluid.
-It is also known as colloidal solution.
+It is also known as a colloidal solution.
 The term colloid is occasionally used to refer to the dispersed component in a colloidal solution alone, but colloidal suspension clearly refers to the entire mixture.
 Despite the fact that suspension and colloidal suspension (solution) are both forms of mixtures.
-Because of the smaller particle size than suspension, it seems to be homogeneous and the Tyndall effect is also demonstrated.
+Because of the smaller particle size than the suspension, it seems to be homogeneous, and the Tyndall effect is also demonstrated.

 Colloidal properties